jifalops/localization/README.md

     * Signal strength using WiFi, Bluetooth, and Bluetooth low energy.
     * Time of flight using Bluetooth.
 2. Submit raw samples to remote database.
-3. Receive interpreted results from the database which explain to the app how to estimate range.
+3. Receive interpreted results (ranging parameters), from the database.
+See below.
-  * Neural network weights and metrics - The number of inputs, hidden neurons, and the weights.
 4. Use the interpreted results to perform ranging on new ranging samples.
 5. Perform localization using ranging results.